-Actuarial Assumptions - The total pension liability was determined by an actuarial valuation as of October 1, 2013 using the following actuarial assumptions applied to all measurement periods.
+Actuarial Assumptions - The total pension liability was determined by an actuarial valuation as of October 1, 2015 using the following actuarial assumptions applied to all measurement periods.

+Methods and Assumptions Used to Determine Net Pension Liability:

+Actuarial Cost Method Entry Age Normal

 Inflation 3.00%

 Salary increases 5.00%, including inflation

 Investment rate of return 8.00%

+Retirement Age Experience-based table of rates that are specific to the type of eligibility condition.

-Mortality rates were based on the RP-2000 Table for males and females with mortality improvement projected to all future years using Scale AA.
+Mortality RP-2000 Combined Health Participant Mortality Table for males and females with mortality improvement projected using Scale AA after 2000.

-15. Net Pension Liability of the City

 The long-term expected rate of return on pension plan investments was determined using a building-block method in which best-estimate ranges of expected future real rates of return (expected returns, net of pension plan investment expenses and inflation) are developed for each major asset class.
 These ranges are combined to produce the long-term expected rate of return by weighting the expected future real rates of return by the target asset allocation percentage and by adding expected inflation.
-Best estimates of arithmetic real rates of return for each major asset class included in the pension plan's target asset allocation as of September 30, 2014 are summarized in the following table:
+Best estimates of arithmetic real rates of return for each major asset class included in the pension plan's target asset allocation as of September 30, 2016 are summarized in the following table: